How Much Does a McDonald's Franchise Cost? $1.2M–$2.6M

 How long is a McDonald's franchise agreement in Australia?

-The standard franchise term is 20 years, the longest in the Australian QSR category.
-Renewal is subject to franchisor approval and meeting performance standards.
-This long term can provide stability, but it also represents a two-decade commitment to a system where you have very low operational autonomy.
+The standard McDonald's franchise term in Australia is 20 years — the longest in the QSR category.
+Renewal is subject to franchisor approval and meeting performance standards, including potential reinvestment in store refurbishment.
+The long term provides time to build value but locks operators into a 20-year commitment to a system with very low operational autonomy.

 Does McDonald's own the property you operate from?

-Yes.
-In most cases, McDonald's acquires or leases the real estate and then sub-leases it to the franchisee.
-The rent is set by the franchisor — either as a percentage of revenue or a base rent — and isn't negotiable.
-This is a fundamental difference from most other franchise systems where the franchisee leases directly from a landlord.
+Yes, in most cases.
+McDonald's typically acquires or leases the real estate, builds (or approves the build of) the restaurant, and then sub-leases the site to the franchisee.
+The rent is set by the franchisor — either as a percentage of revenue or a base rent — and is not negotiable.
+This is a defining feature of the McDonald's franchise model globally and is fundamentally different from most other franchise systems.